webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ### Day

-For crawls scheduled with a `Weekly` _Frequency_, sets the day of the week for which the crawl will run.
+Sets the day of the week for which crawls scheduled with a `Weekly` _Frequency_ will run.

 ### Date

-For crawls scheduled with a `Monthly` _Frequency_, sets the date of the month for which the crawl will run.
+Sets the date of the month for which crawls scheduled with a `Monthly` _Frequency_ will run.

 ### Start Time